Rich Refrigerator Rolls

 Rising, Shaping, Baking

 - Place dough in lightly oiled bowl and turn to grease top.
 Cover with plastic wrap or foil.
 Refrigerate 6 to 12 hours.
 The dough will need to be punched down in a couple hours.
 Remove dough from refrigerator, punch down, and allow to rest for 10 minutes before shaping.
 Divide dough into 4 parts.
 Divide each forth into 4 pieces and shape into rolls.
 Place rolls 2 to 3 inches apart on greased cookie sheets.
 Cover; let rise at room temperature until indentation remains when touched.
 Combine 1 egg and 1 tablespoon water; gently brush onto rolls.
 Sprinkle with sesame seeds, if desired.
 Bake in preheated 400°F oven 8 to 10 minutes.
 Remove from cookie sheets.
 Serve warm or cold.

 - *Use Active dry yeast for this recipe.
 Instant yeast is not recommended for refrigerated doughs.
 Visit our Lessons in Yeast & Baking for more information on baking.

-- This recipe is featured at Miss in the Kitchen.
+- Photo by Miss in the Kitchen.